- What is prostate cancer?

 Some common gene variations have also been linked to a higher risk of prostate cancer in some studies.
 More studies to confirm this are needed to see if testing for the gene variants will be useful in predicting prostate cancer risk.

 The exact role of diet in prostate cancer is not clear, but several factors have been studied.

 Some studies have suggested that men who consume a lot of calcium (through food or supplements) may have a higher risk of developing advanced prostate cancer.
-Most studies have not found such a link with the levels of calcium found in the average diet, and it's important to note that calcium is known to have other important health benefits.
+But most studies have not found such a link with the levels of calcium found in the average diet, and it’s important to note that calcium is known to have other important health benefits.

 Most studies have not found that being obese (very overweight) is linked with a higher risk of getting prostate cancer overall.

 Some studies have found that obese men have a lower risk of getting a low-grade (less dangerous) form of the disease, but a higher risk of getting more aggressive prostate cancer.
 The reasons for this are not clear.

 Some studies have also found that obese men may be at greater risk for having more advanced prostate cancer and of dying from prostate cancer, but not all studies have found this.

 Most studies have not found a link between smoking and prostate cancer risk.
 Some research has linked smoking to a possible small increase in the risk of death from prostate cancer, but this finding will need to be confirmed by other studies.

 There is some evidence that firefighters are exposed to substances (toxic combustion products) that may increase their risk of prostate cancer.